fredvs/xtop/readme.txt

 Runs under 8-bit Turbo or 16-bit Turbo.
 Toad Hall tweak, rewrite for TP 5,  28  Nov  89

-fptop is based on ptop and has new options.
+All xtop beautifiers are based on ptop.